adrianFD22/simple-notes/README.md

 # simple-notes

-This is the script I use for managing my daily note workflow.
-When I fully transitioned to vim, I stopped using Obsidian.
+This is the neovim plugin I use for managing my daily note workflow.
+When I fully transitioned to neovim, I stopped using Obsidian.
 There were some Obsidian features that I love and I missed, so I implemented some of these functionalities that I liked the most.

 ## Installation